 A close friend recently shared an extended big-screen masterful photographic record of his trip to Greenland.
 The next day I was trying to sleep on a trans-Pacific flight, slouching into my economy seat and drifting into semi-consciousness.
-The catalog of his pictures were floating through my awareness in a continuous haunting collage.
+The catalog of his pictures floated through my awareness in a continuous haunting collage.

 I saw ice in an infinite variety of forms sculpted by wind and sea, aged and new, opaque and translucent, craggy, smooth, reflective, geometric or curved.
 Constantly birthing and melting, transmuting history into form, the basis of life itself in a slow-dance, reflecting our own diversity, the play of biology and culture, human action, messengers across time.
 Evolution in water.